govau/content-guide/privacy.md

 **Disclosed to**: Not usually disclosed to anyone when relating to DTA’s website.
 When the DTA is managing a website on behalf of one or more other agencies, the information may be disclosed to the agency or agencies concerned.

-For further information, see the [dta.gov.au website privacy statement](https://www.dta.gov.au/privacy-statement/).

 ### Training and event records

-Records of DTA training and events, including training on Guides products.
+Records of DTA training and events, including training on Guides products and services.

 Attendees are generally APS staff.
 Information on attendees is collected:
   - when people self-register to attend, through Eventbrite